automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Anzu.md

 # Anzu
-## Description: This Oviraptor relative was recently discovered in North America.
+## This Oviraptor relative was recently discovered in North America.